|

 Ruby:

 1. Twoacres Carol Singer.
-Nice type, moved very well, pretty head, full muzzle, moved with a bit of style.
+Nice type, moved very well, pretty head,

-2. Korraines Amilia of Dialstone.
-Smaller but pretty, nice head, good eye & expression.
+eye & expression.
 Not quite the muzzle of 1 nor the style.

 3. Leelyn Goldilocks.